laura-cattaneo/fetch_offer_search_tool/README.md

 The tool returns the most relevant offers and the cosine similarity of the offer to the search term.

-Please see the WriteUp.md file for a discussion of my problem approach, assumptions, and tradeoffs as well as information on the other files in this repository.
+Please see the WriteUp.md file for a discussion of my problem approach, assumptions, and future work.

 ## Installation
 The required packages are listed in the fetch.yml file.
 If using conda you can create an environment using the command: 'conda env create -f fetch.yml' and then 'conda activate fetch_env'